eXascaleInfolab/TInfES/README.md

 ### Scripts

 - `evalgt.sh`  - executes the evaluation app ([xmeasures](https://github.com/eXascaleInfolab/xmeasures), [gecmi]((https://github.com/eXascaleInfolab/GenConvNMI)), etc) specified number of times with the specified options on each `*.cnl` file in each specified input directory, evaluating against the <inpdir>_gt.cnl ground-truth.
-- `shufrdfs.sh`  - shuffles and reduces input RDF dataset in N3 format to the specified ratio.
+- `shufrdfs.sh`  - shuffles and reduces input RDF dataset in N-Tripple format to the specified ratio.
 - `execfile.sh`  - executes commands from the specified file tracing the resource consumption.
 - `mkevaldirs.sh`  - creates directories corresponding to the ground-truth files to put evaluating type inference results there.
 - `linkfiles.sh`  - links type inference (clustering) results of the algorithm(s) to the corresponding evaluating directories made by `mkevaldirs.sh`.
+- `samplerds.py`  - samples entities of the RDF N-Tripple reducing it to the specified ratio.
+- `rdfconvert.py`  - converts input RDF N-Tripple file to id map for the subjects or converts resulting types of SDA(Kenza) algorithm to the unified evaluating CNL format.

+### Algorithms

+- StaTIX
+- SDA (Semantic Data Aggregator).
+Kellou-Menouer and Zoubida Kedad.
+2015.
+Schema Dis- covery in RDF Data Sources.
+In Conceptual Modeling, ER 2015, Stockholm.
+481–495.
+- [SDType](https://github.com/HeikoPaulheim/sd-type-validate).
+Heiko Paulheim and Christian Bizer.
+2013.
+Type inference on noisy rdf data.
+In International Semantic Web Conference.
+Springer, 510–525.

 ## Requirements